knaaptime/seg_networks/paper/background.md

-Classically, space is represented in fields like sociology by membership inside discrete containers--such as a neighborhood unit.
-Deeply influential scholars like [@burgess1928ResidentialSegregation;@Park1925] conceived of neighborhoods or cities as discrete, bounded areas that conditioned the social behavior of residents living inside them.
-As ideas from the Chicago School of sociology began permeating the nascent field of regional science in the 1950s, economists and location theorists combined them with concepts from @von_thunen_isolierte_1826,
-@christaller1937LandlicheSiedlungsweise, and @losch1940RaumlicheOrdnung, using distance
-from the city center to explain the arrangement of jobs and housing as well as the transport of goods from outlying agricultural areas to markets at the urban core [@ullman1941TheoryLocation;@sinclair1967ThunenUrban], culminating in the famous monocentric city model [@alonso1964LocationLand;@mills1967AggregativeModel;@muth1969CitiesHousing].

-The monocentric model signals a change in the representation of *space* from a discrete concept to a continuous one, and given the focus on urban economic processes such as weight loss and weight gain, transport connectivity is implicit in these early concepts, but additional considerations such as highway throughput or shipping lanes are not considered in early economic models because neither the data nor computational power existed to dig deeper.
-In recent decades, that pattern has changed dramatically.
-Given the rapid adoption of technologies like GIS, combined with exploding data resources, statistical literacy, and computational power, a wide variety of social scientists are exploring more realistic methods for incorporating spatial relationships into their analyses.
-In fields like quantitative geography and spatial econometrics, this trend is revealed by the increasing focus on spatial weights matrices that represent space in formal models, and in sociology and human geography, the trend in segregation research is towards increasingly sophisticated concepts of the local neighborhood experienced by each resident.

 ## Incorporating Distance into Segregation Indices

-### Making Space Explicit

 In a foundational contribution, @white1983MeasurementSpatial conceives of segregation in terms of spatial interaction, and formulates a spatial dissimilarity index using an exponential decay function to